AppiePau/devshed/README.md

 *Devshed.IO*

-Stream extensions, a FileContainer and file-type support to pack file downloads from service layers.
+Consolidated into Devshed.Shared.

 *Devshed.Shared*

 Shared functionality across the Devshed and useful on its own.
 Expression name resolver, GetBytes() and GetBytesWithoutBom() bits from a stream.
 String to byte array extensions with various encodings.

+Also contains IO tools, Stream extensions, a FileContainer and file-type support to pack file downloads from service layers.

 *Devshed.Mvc*